Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 5. Sports Research Omega-3 — Best Sustainably Sourced

 Sports Research sources their omega-3s exclusively from wild-caught Alaskan pollock, a fish population managed under some of the strictest sustainability standards in the world.
-The Alaska pollock fishery is MSC certified and considered one of the most responsibly managed in existence.
+The Alaska pollock fishery carries MSC certification and is considered one of the most responsibly managed in existence.

 Buy Now On Amazon